Gyokukou Shudei Hiramarukin Tataki Tea Pot

 Tradition in Every Pour – Tokoname × Kutani Teapot with Artisan Detailing

-Delicate in appearance but rich in heritage, this Tokoname × Kutani teapot is more than a functional tool—it’s a celebration of craftsmanship.
+Delicate in appearance but rich in heritage, this Tokoname × Kutani teapot is more than just a functional tool—it’s a celebration of craftsmanship.
 Hailing from Tokoname, one of Japan’s revered Six Ancient Kilns, this kyusu teapot is crafted using warm red clay known for its exceptional porosity and heat retention.
-The elegant body is formed on a potter’s wheel by Umehara Hirotaka, a traditional craftsman whose lineage carries deep respect for Tokoname-yaki’s thousand-year legacy.
+The elegant body, measuring 5.4 fl oz (160cc) and ideal when filled to 80%, is formed on a potter’s wheel by Umehara Hirotaka, a respected traditional craftsman whose lineage honors Tokoname-yaki’s thousand-year legacy.

 Adding a vibrant contrast to the earthy clay is the hand-painted surface by Kutani painter Tamura Tsugumori.
-Using a meticulous layering of golden flakes, this surface echoes the classic Kutani aesthetic, known for its intricate detailing and expressive color work.
-The painting harmonizes with the teapot’s rounded form—each element is calibrated to elevate not just tea but the entire experience of brewing and serving.
+Utilizing a meticulous layering of golden flakes, this design reflects the classic Kutani aesthetic, celebrated for its intricate detailing and vivid colors.
+The painting harmonizes with the teapot’s rounded form, facilitating a seamless flow of tea and enriching your brewing and serving experience.

 Product Information